IPTV vs. OTT: Internet TV Delivery Systems Explained

 Depending on the platform you choose to use for your OTT content, you may either have full freedom to control how your content is monetized and distributed, or you may be required to adhere to the platform’s choices on these features.

-10 Popular OTT Streaming Platforms
+The 10 Best OTT Streaming Platforms in 2024

 1. Dacast